-Since the “discovery” of Thumb Position in the mid 18th century, it’s use – and the use of the higher cello registers in general – has progressively increased though the musical and historical epochs.
-For compilations of repertoire excerpts in Thumb Position, grouped and ordered in approximate chronological order, click here
+Since the “discovery” of thumbposition in the mid 18th century, its use – and the use of the higher cello registers in general – has progressively increased through the musical and historical epochs.
+For compilations of repertoire excerpts in thumbposition, grouped by composer and in approximate chronological order, click on the following link

 THE BAROQUE THUMB

-In music of the Renaissance and Early Baroque periods the thumb was never used.
+In music of the Renaissance and Early Baroque periods, the thumb was never used.
 The high cello writing that we may find in music of these periods was intended for the 5-string “violoncello piccolo” (used in Bach’s Sixth Cello Suite, approximately twenty Cantatas and several of Vivaldi’s Cello Concertos) or instruments of the Viola da Gamba family (Bach’s Gamba Sonatas).
 The occasional use of the thumb in the Neck Region that is required on the modern cello to play in certain passages in the Third and Fourth Bach Solo Cello Suites reinforces the theory that the Bach Suites were written to be played on a much smaller instrument than the modern cello: probably the Viola Pomposa or the Viola da Spalla, both played with violin fingerings.
 This smaller size would have allowed these passages to be played simply with stretches between the fingers.
-See here for more discussion about this question.

-Even when Bach’s Sixth Suite is played on a 5-string cello (or transposed down a fifth on a 4-string cello) there are still some passages where the cello’s modern size also requires the use of thumb position (see Thumb Position in the Bach Suites).
-If we are correct in believing that neither Bach nor his cellists were aware of the possibility of Thumb Position, then this would seem to be further evidence for the fact that Bach wrote this suite also for a smaller instrument.
+Even when Bach’s Sixth Suite is played on a 5-string cello (or transposed down a fifth on a 4-string cello) there are still some passages where the cello’s modern size also requires the use of thumbposition (see here).
+If we are correct in believing that neither Bach nor his cellists were aware of the possibility of thumbposition, then this would seem to be further evidence for the fact that Bach wrote this suite also for a smaller instrument.
 In fact, one of these passages – bars 70 to 75 in the Prelude – would almost seem to prove the idea that Bach’s cellists never used the thumb.
-If we play this passage transposed down a fifth on our normal 4-string cello, with “standard” cello fingerings (i.e. using Thumb Position), then we are reproducing exactly how we would play it if we were using a 5-string cello (although of course it would then sound a fifth higher):
+If we play this passage transposed down a fifth on our normal 4-string cello, with “standard” cello fingerings (i.e. using thumbposition), then we are reproducing exactly how we would play it if we were using a 5-string cello (although of course it would then sound a fifth higher):